-An individual is placed into this COE by MEDS whenever a time period is entered with a "nursing home" living arrangement and the individual's own income is equal to or less than 135% FPL.
+An individual is placed into this COE by MEDS whenever a time period is entered with a "nursing home" living arrangement and the individual's own income is equal to or less than the current SSI individual income limit (based on FPL).
 This determination is made using the individual's own income since deeming of spousal or parental income is not applicable once an individual enters long term care.
 The systematic placement of an individual into this COE may not accurately reflect his/her literal at-home eligibility potential.